FREQUENTLY ASKED QUESTIONS

 ARE THEIR HORNS REMOVED?

 Yes, we always disbud our baby goats when they are about a week old.
 We believe this makes for a safer herd, as goats often fight with each other, can get caught in a fence, or harm a human when they have horns.
-We've tried both the regular disbudding method & the clove oil method and have settled on the regular method to achieve the best success, but now we also give an anesthetic before to reduce pain.
+We've tried both the regular disbudding method & the clove oil method and have settled on the regular method to achieve the best success, but now we also give a topical anesthetic before to reduce pain.

 ARE THE MALES CASTRATED?

 We usually wait until we know what the new owner wants to use the baby goat for.
 If the owner wants a breeding buck, we leave him intact.
 If the owner is looking for a pet, we always castrate.
-We use the banding method and never band earlier than 8 weeks of age.

 IS YOUR HERD TESTED FOR CAE/CL & DISEASE-FREE?